graphql/graphql-spec/spec/Section 4 -- Introspection.md

 GraphQL types are nullable.
 The value {null} is a valid response for field type.

 A Non-Null type is a type modifier: it wraps another type instance in the `ofType` field.
-Non-null types do not allow {null} as a response, and indicate required inputs for arguments and input object fields.
+A Non-Null type may opt to be an error boundary, in which case it indicates that the value is not expected to be null: it will only be null in the case of an error (either it's own, or one of its children).
+For error boundary non-null types, the `null` value will not "bubble".
+Error boundary non-null types are only allowed in output positions.
+Non-null types that are not error boundaries do not allow {null} as a response, and indicate required inputs for arguments and input object fields.

 The modified type in the `ofType` field may itself be a modified List type, allowing the representation of Non-Null of Lists.
 However it must not be a